 It looks like, based on the available data, honey might be beneficial in relieving a cough.
-However, you must have a clear idea about the source of the cough, before trying to manage it on your own.
+However, you must know the source of the cough, before trying to manage it on your own.

 Any cough that lasts longer than 7-10 days, should be examined by your doctor.
 If you cough up blood or have a fever, you should see your doctor sooner.

-Next time you’ve got a cold and you don’t have any other alarming symptoms, such as weakness, dizziness, shortness of breath, fever or coughing up blood, you might want to try taking one teaspoon of honey.
+Next time you’ve got a cold and you don’t have any other alarming symptoms, such as weakness, dizziness, shortness of breath, fever, or coughing up blood, you might want to try taking one teaspoon of honey until your cough improves.